Err-rr/Pic2Pick/README.md

 ## 👤 Author

-Built with ❤️ by Shivam Kumar
+Made by Shivam Kumar with ❤️

 > "See It.
 Snap It.
 Get It."